 - Domestic political divisions and the disruption of our democracy are among our greatest national security risks.

-In this era of polarization, General Petraeus and Ambassador Rice’s productive and respective discussion offered a model for civil discourse on foreign policy issues.
+In this era of polarization, General Petraeus and Ambassador Rice’s productive and respective discussion, moderated by NBC News anchor Craig Melvin, offered a positive model for civil discourse on foreign policy issues.